Jawshf/CarRental-Master/README.md

 ### Contact

-For any inquiries or support, please contact Sajadh S. at sajadh2001s@gmail.com.
+For any inquiries or support, please contact Jawad Shariff at jawadjunaid98@gmail.com